District Angling — your personalized team of instructors, craftsmen, and fly fishing experts. Let us help you get on the

 Growing up in Colorado, Regan enjoyed the dark side of the force fishing spinning rigs in the Centennial State's high country.
 While attending graduate school in Georgia, he was bitten by the fly fishing bug chasing trout in the southern Appalachians and eventually found two-hand fishing spey casting to be a way of solving certain fishing problems.
 Regan’s passion is swinging flies utilizing both two-hand and single-hand spey casting techniques, but is an excellent single-hand casting instructor.

 Regan is a Certified Casting Instructor with Fly Fishers International and has a passion for chasing sea-run brown trout in southern Patagonia, but is frequently found most weekend mornings at Fletcher’s Cove waving a very long stick in the pursuit of casting the sexiest loops south of the Mason-Dixon line.

 Bob Smith is a northern New Jersey boy who has been in love with fishing his entire life.
 A master craftsman and fine wood restoration specialist, he is especially fond of restoring and repairing classic and antique fishing tackle for collectors and those that want to fish them.

-Bob is well known in fishing circles as a shad addict and you will either find him most mornings from April to May down at Fletcher's Boathouse, or somewhere sampling one of his 2 other addictions - fiberglass rods, and creating culinary works of gastronomic pleasure.
+Bob is well known in fishing circles as a shad addict and you will either find him most mornings from April to May down at Fletcher's Boathouse, or somewhere sampling one of his 2 other addictions - fiberglass rods, and creating culinary works of gastronomic pleasure and posting it on our secondary Instagram profile DistrictAnglingEats.

 Harry Lambert has been our shop carpenter and contractor for the last 3 locations that you've visited us in.
 He is the reason our shop idea was able to become a physical reality, making sure our new retail store is the epitome of the vision and feel that you've come to expect when you visit your local fly shop.
 Our business does not exist without him.